smidazai/scan_functional/README.md

 cols = c("#D35C79", "#009593")
 ```

-We present Figure 3 from the article.
+We present the clusters detected on the data from Spain.

 ``` r
 my_var <- 'Unemployment rate (in %)'